Ignite Curiosity

 To reach our ambitious $18 million goal, we require the support of everyone, ranging from individuals to businesses.
 Every contribution brings us closer to transforming this vision into a reality.

-Our campaign kicked off in August 2021 and is projected to span 38 months, culminating in October 2024.
-Following a period of meticulous planning and organization, we are now immersed in the campaign’s public phase.
+Our campaign kicked off in August 2021.
 Our focus is to raise awareness about the project and inspire park lovers to get involved.

 Funding for the campaign is anticipated to be derived from the generosity of individual donors, foundation grants, and state or federal funding sources.
 Given the park’s immense popularity, our campaign support outreach extends to regional and national donors, as well as park visitors